Billons007/CTF_Writeups/HTB_Cyber_Apocalypse_CTF_2025/writeup_part3_gateway.md

 >
 > **It is highly recommended to read the official writeup before reading this writeup.**

-> 2025/03/28 Update: WTF???
+> 2025/03/28 Update(After reading official writeup): WTF???
 Come on, challenge author, how many challengers would go through the complete source code of the Linux kernel x86 architecture and conduct an in-depth analysis, let alone such an unpopular technology??
 >
 > The author assumes that all challengers know about the x86/x64 runtime transitions in the Linux kernel source code or the (extremely uncommon) Heavensgate feature under Linux (segment selector behavior that depends on architecture and platform specific values).
 >